ansys/pymechanical/docker/make_container.rst

 Download Ansys Mechanical installation files
 --------------------------------------------

-Download latest Ansys Mechanical version from the customer portal (`Current Release <ansys_current_release_>`_).
+Download the latest Ansys Mechanical version from the Ansys Customer Portal (`Current Release <ansys_current_release_>`_).
-You need to have a valid Ansys account with access to products downloads.
+You need to have a valid Ansys account with access to the products to download.

-If you lack of an Ansys account, please contact your IT manager.
+If you do not Ansys account information, contact your IT manager.